kuzeydemirkaya/GoRestApi/README.md

 # GoRestApi
-Rest Api compiled in golang with JWT token authentication -
 Golang Rest Api Ticket system with Gorilla Mux router and JWT token authentication including cookies.
 -
+Ticket system Rest Api consists of:

+- Login with JWT token Authentication
+- Login token saved as cookie
+- Create Ticket using POST Method
+- List Tickets using GET Method

-Api can be requested using Postman app
+*Api can be requested using Postman app*